-How to Rename a File using Python (with examples)
+Rename a File using Python

-You may use the following template to rename a file using Python:
+The os module can be used to rename a file using Python:

 import os